 Local people were mobilized to build a road to the mountain peak and wooden bridges across the streams.
 One of them, the Debay Bridge, still exists.

+Back to the jungle: Tourists can see vestiges of hundreds of old French-style villas left from colonial days.
 The first villa was built in May 1919, followed by the first hotel in Ba Na, the Morin.
 Brick and wooden houses were also built to replace the low, thatch roofede houses.
 Modern facilities were installed, including electricity, water, a bakery, telegraph centers and a medical station.

 After a brief heyday in the 1930s, the resort was abandoned and soon fell victim to the ravages of war and the encroaching jungle.